ibm-cloud-docs/speech-to-text/language-use.md

 You specify the relative weight for a custom language model as a double between 0.0 to 1.0:

+-   For custom models that are based on large speech models, the default customization weight is 0.5.
 -   For custom models that are based on previous-generation models, the default customization weight is 0.3.
 -   For custom models that are based on most next-generation models, the default customization weight is 0.2.
 -   For custom models that are based on improved next-generation models, the default customization weight is 0.1.